 18. 4 US states have completely banned billboards

 19. France has become the first country in the world to ban supermarkets from throwing away or destroying unsold food, forcing them instead to donate it to charities and food banks.

 20. Trial attorney Mark Lanier offered to settle an asbestos lawsuit against Carborundum for $10,000.
 They declined and it went to trial.
 The jury awarded $118 million.

 When Romania made their ice hockey World Championship debut in 1931, they lost 0-15 to the US.
 Their captain approached the referee after the game and asked him to write a message on the official game sheet: ”Thank you for playing against us, we have learned a great deal from this game”.

 22. Ernest Hemingway lived through anthrax, malaria, pneumonia, dysentery, skin cancer, hepatitis, anemia, diabetes, high blood pressure, two plane crashes, a ruptured kidney, a ruptured spleen, a ruptured liver, a crushed vertebra, and a fractured skull.

 23. 90% of all scientists who have ever lived are alive today.

-24. A Gurkha, armed only with a knife, fought off 40 men trying to assault an 18-year-old girl, killing several.
+24. In 2010, a Gurkha named Bishnu Shrestha armed only with a knife, fought off 40 men trying to assault an 18-year-old girl, killing several.

-25. A Canadian child molester who posted about 200 swirled images of his face online molesting kids in Cambodia and Vietnam.
+25. A Canadian child molester named Christopher Paul Neil who posted about 200 swirled images of his face online molesting kids in Cambodia and Vietnam.
 German investigators figured out a technique for unswirling the images, leading to his arrest.